-I am a 17-year-old student at Richmond Hill High School.
-I'm super passionate about the latest technology, parkour, stock investing, computer building, and autism advocacy.
+I am a 18-year-old student at the University of Waterloo.
+I'm super passionate about parkour, stock investing, computers, writing, and autism advocacy.
 Oh, yeah, and that's me waving to you mid-backflip.

 I started investing in the stock market since I was 11 to pay for a new computer.
-I did really well with consistent growth of 30%-50% year over year.
+I beat the market with consistent growth of 30%-50% year over year, tenfolding my portfolio since I started in 2015.
 My enthusiasm for technology helps me make the right choices of technology stocks in my portfolio.

 I self-learned parkour in Grade 9 and became really passionate about it.
 My favorite moves include front flips, backflips, and numerous different vaults and climbing techniques.
 I began to learn to coach parkour last year and began teaching it at school in my newly started Parkour Club.